A CYCLING ENTHUSIAST’S SPENDING PRIORITIES

 Critical to getting the right road disc bike or any new bike is getting a good bike fit.
-For somewhere between $200-$400 for a good fit and any modifications you might need in your stem, handlebars, seat post, saddle, or pedals, you will get the most efficiency from and comfort for your unique anatomy and flexibility.
+For somewhere between $200-$400 for a good fit and any modifications you might need in your stem, handlebars, seat post, saddle, or pedals, you will get the most efficiency and comfort for your unique anatomy and flexibility.
 More power and comfort with less chance of injury.

 For the same reason, it’s a good idea to update your fit with your existing bike every 2-4 years especially as your fitness, age, lifestyle, comfort, or an injury affect your ability to get as much as you can out of your body on the bike.

-The fitting and new bike buying process can be a bit challenging, especially as there are fewer bike shops open and more selection online.
+The fitting and new bike buying process can be a bit challenging, especially as there are fewer bike shops open and more selections online.
 This post gives you a guide on how to do it right.